NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Go back to beginning
 ☐ Edit the first record
 ☐ Edit the second record
-☐ Enter novel taxon name (name not existing in the app spine)
+☐ Enter novel taxon name (name not existing in the app spine) - this addresses #305
 ☐ Enter novel taxon name AND novel family name
+☐ Enter higher taxon name (level family or order)
 ☐ Update the latest record
 ☐ Set multi specimen checkbox
 ☐ Try removing the multi specimen checkbox
 ☐ Try removing the multi specimen tick mark from older records
 ☐ Clear all - Update the latest record
 ☐ Clear all – Create new record
+☐ Check that sticky fields are carried over to the new record: txtStorageFullname, cbxPrepType, cbxTypeStatus, inpNotes, chkMultiSpecimen, inpMultiSpecimen, cbxGeoRegion, inpTaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
 ☐ Create new record without Taxonomy (should pop-up with error)